Critical Review: RADA Electronic Industries (RADA) vs. The Competition

 RADA Electronic Industries’ competitors have higher revenue and earnings than RADA Electronic Industries.
 RADA Electronic Industries is trading at a higher price-to-earnings ratio than its competitors, indicating that it is currently more expensive than other companies in its industry.

-68.3% of RADA Electronic Industries shares are owned by institutional investors.
-Comparatively, 46.8% of shares of all “Electronic parts & equipment, not elsewhere classified” companies are owned by institutional investors.
-1.0% of RADA Electronic Industries shares are owned by company insiders.
-Comparatively, 16.1% of shares of all “Electronic parts & equipment, not elsewhere classified” companies are owned by company insiders.
-Strong institutional ownership is an indication that large money managers, endowments and hedge funds believe a company is poised for long-term growth.
+68.3% of RADA Electronic Industries shares are held by institutional investors.
+Comparatively, 46.8% of shares of all “Electronic parts & equipment, not elsewhere classified” companies are held by institutional investors.
+1.0% of RADA Electronic Industries shares are held by insiders.
+Comparatively, 16.1% of shares of all “Electronic parts & equipment, not elsewhere classified” companies are held by insiders.
+Strong institutional ownership is an indication that endowments, large money managers and hedge funds believe a company will outperform the market over the long term.

 Summary